-- to provide that the surviving entity following a change of control of Nile permitted under the indenture will assume all of our obligations under the indenture and debt securities; - to provide for certificated debt securities in addition to uncertificated debt securities; - to comply with any requirements of the SEC under the Trust Indenture Act of 1939; - to provide for the issuance of and establish the form and terms and conditions of debt securities of any series as permitted by the indenture: - to cure any ambiguity, defect or inconsistency, or make any other change that does not materially and adversely affect the rights of any holder; and - to appoint a successor trustee under the indenture with respect to one or more series.
+- to provide that the surviving entity following a change of control of Nile permitted under the indenture will assume all of our obligations under the indenture and debt securities; - to provide for certificated debt securities in addition to uncertificated debt securities; - to comply with any requirements of the SEC under the Trust Indenture Act of 1939; - to provide for the issuance of and establish the form and terms and conditions of debt securities of any series as permitted by the indenture; - to cure any ambiguity, defect or inconsistency, or make any other change that does not materially and adversely affect the rights of any holder; and - to appoint a successor trustee under the indenture with respect to one or more series.

 From time to time we and the trustee may, with the consent of holders of at least a majority in principal amount of an outstanding series of debt securities, amend or supplement the indenture or the debt securities series, or waive compliance in a particular instance by us with any provision of the indenture or the debt securities.
-We may not, however, without the consent of each holder affected by such action, modify or supplement the indenture or the debt securities or waive compliance with any provision of the indenture or the debt securities in order to:
+We may not, however, without the consent of each holder affected by such action, modify or supplement the indenture or the debt securities or waive compliance with any provision of the indenture or the debt securities or waive compliance with any provision of the indenture or the debt securities or waive compliance with any provision of the indenture or the debt securities or waive compliance with any provision of the indenture or the debt securities.

-- reduce the amount of debt securities whose holders must consent to an amendment, supplement, or waiver to the indenture or such debt security; - reduce the rate of or change the time for payment of interest or reduce the amount of or postpone the date for payment of sinking fund or analogous obligations; - · reduce the principal of or change the stated maturity of the debt securities; - make any debt security payable in money other than that stated in the debt security; - change the amount or time of any payment required or reduce the premium payable upon any redemption, or change the time before which no such redemption may be made; - · waive a default in the payment of the principal of, premium, if any, or interest on the debt securities or a redemption payment; - waive a redemption payment with respect to any debt securities or change any provision with respect to redemption of debt securities; or - take any other action otherwise prohibited by the indenture to be taken without the consent of each holder affected by the action.
+- reduce the amount of debt securities whose holders must consent to an amendment, supplement, or waiver to the indenture or such debt security; - reduce the rate of or change the time for payment of interest or reduce the amount of or postpone the date for payment of sinking fund or analogous obligations; - reduce the principal of or change the stated maturity of the debt securities; - make any debt security payable in money other than that stated in the debt security; - change the amount or time of any payment required or reduce the premium payable upon any redemption, or change the time before which no such redemption may be made; - waive a default in the payment of the principal of, premium, if any, or interest on the debt securities or a redemption payment; - waive a redemption payment with respect to any debt securities or change any provision with respect to redemption of debt securities; or - take any other action otherwise prohibited by the indenture to be taken without the consent of each holder affected by the action.